cmzuo11/stMVC/README.md

 ```
 In running, the useful parameters:

 * lr_T1 for HSG, lr_T2 for SLG, lr_T3 for collaborative learning: defines learning rate parameters for learning view-specific representations by single-view graph and robust representations by multi-view graph. i.e., .
-The default value of three parameters is 0.002.
+The default value of the three parameters is 0.002.
 You can adjust them from 0.001 to 0.003 by 0.001;

 * max_epoch_T: defines the max iteration for training view-specific graph or multi-view graphs.
 The default value is 500.
 You can modify it.
 The larger the parameter, the more time.

 * beta_pa: defines the penalty for the knowledge transfer from robust representations to view-specific representations.
 The default value is 8.

 * knn: defines the K-nearest similarity spots for each spot to construct HSG or SLG.
-The default value is 7 where the K-nearest spots includes itself.
+The default value is 7 where the K-nearest spots for a spot include itself.

 * cluster_pre: defines the number of cell segmentation (classes).
-Here, the default value of DLPFC and IDC dataset is 7 and 16, respectively.
+Here, the default value of the DLPFC and IDC datasets is 7 and 16, respectively.
 You can modify it based on your data.

 * latent_T1 and latent_T2 define the dimension of two layers of GAT for SGATE model.
-Here, the default value of DLPFC and IDC dataset is 25 and 10, 32 and 16, respectively.
+Here, the default value of the DLPFC and IDC datasets is 25 and 10, 32 and 16, respectively.

 To reproduce the result, you should use the default parameters.